bmc/scala-world-2017-spark-workshop/README.md

 ### Open the first notebook

-Select the **Home** button in the sidebar, and select the "Scala World 2017" folder.
+Select the **Home** button in the sidebar, and select the "Scala World 2017 Spark Workshop Presentation Notebooks" folder.
 Then, click on the notebook you want to run (e.g., "01 ETL").

 You can run individual cells with Command-Click (Mac) or Alt-Click